By Leslie Limberg

 Lastly, on Matson Hill Road is Midwest Alpaca Farm with a herd of 50!
-Owned by Dale Natoli and family, this 55 acre farm boasts making the most warm and durable socks you have ever worn!
+Owned by Dale Natoli and his family, this 55-acre farm boasts making the warmest and most durable socks you have ever worn!
 They are sold at Straatmann Feed in New Melle.
 Dale’s alpacas are an exotic breed of Peruvian, Chilean, and English alpacas, especially bred to produce fleece that surpasses the warmth of sheep wool.
-His socks are called Norlander Socks (norlandersocks.com) and they really work!
+His socks are called Norlander Socks (norlandersocks.com), and they really work!

 Leslie Limberg is a community advocate and supporter of Southwestern St. Charles County.

 From Karry Huen’s farm -- Alpacas with personality!

 Freshly sheared alpacas at Dale Natoli’s Midwest Alpaca Farm.

 A close-up of one of these unique, inquisitive animals.

 A trivet or ornamental table-top sculpture made from balls of alpaca fur.

 Karry Huen Felted bowl